FRONTLINE adheres to its established Journalistic Guidelines as well as the editorial principles outlined by PBS.

 No Byline Policy

 In cases where a story is attributed to ‘FRONTLINE,’ often seen on corporate or government statements responding to our reporting, or pages of collected works; the text was written by a member of our editorial staff and the journalism included sourced to the appropriate reporter or reporting teams.
 You can reach out to individual members of our staff here.
+In rare cases, a byline may also be withheld at the discretion of the senior editorial team for security reasons.

 Policy on Sources